simenkid/lwm2m-id/README.md

     - The meaning of a Resource is specific to an Object that holds it.
     - To query a **Resource id specific to an Object**, both `oid` and `rid` should be given.

-**[Note]**
-IPSO spec has [conflicts in 5513 and 5853](https://github.com/simenkid/lwm2m-id/issues/1) Resource identifier definitions, I'll fix these issues when the spec updated.
-At this momnet,
-* When you query for an unique rid 5513, **lwm2m-id** will return you a `{ key: 'latitude', value: 5513 }`.
-* When you query for a rid 5513 within Object 'gyrometer', it will return you a `{ key: 'maxZValue', value: 5513 }`.
-* When you query for an unique rid 5853, it will return you a `{ key: 'offTime', value: 5853 }`.
-* When you query for a rid 5853 within Object 'actuation', it will return you a `{ key: 'mStateOut', value: 5853 }`.

 **Arguments**

 1. oid (*String|Number*, optional): `oid` can be given with a string or a number.
 Notice that a numbered string will be recognized as a number, e.g. '128' is equal to 128.